UWrc/UWrc.github.io/docs/hyak101/containers/build.md

 Instead of pulling a container image from the internet to build your custom container, you can use a local image to build your container.
 This can be useful to continue customizing your containers by continuing to build upon them and installing additional software for your project.

-If you followed the previous section of the tutorial on [**Pulling Containers**](https://hyak.uw.edu/docs/hyak101/containers/demonstration), you should have the `python_3.9.20-slim-bullseye.sif` container.
+If you followed the previous section of the tutorial on [<ins>**Pulling Containers**</ins>](https://hyak.uw.edu/docs/hyak101/containers/demonstration), you should have the `python_3.9.20-slim-bullseye.sif` container.
 In this section, we will install TensorFlow using Python that is installed inside `python_3.9.20-slim-bullseye.sif`.
 Start by creating a new definition file.

 ```js
 nano tf-python3.def